noaione/yuusha-shoukan-ln/sources/v06/chapter2.md

 [Well~~ You really are strong!
 That was a great fight!
 Let’s do this again!]

-[...I don’t want to see you again, sh*tty gorilla.]
+[...I don’t want to see you again, shitty gorilla.]

 Even though the God of Disasters cursed them, Megiddo and her share similar tastes in food and became friends after that, but that’s another story...